yujiri8/yujiri.xyz/protagonism/soul_anatomy.md

-TITLE Protagonism: The Anatomy of Souls
+TITLE The Anatomy of Souls
 NAV Anatomy of Souls
 TEMPLATE DEFAULT